In this Article

 Stretches are very good for relieving back pain and here are some easy stretches that you may try to battle breastfeeding back pain:

-Get on your fours, place your hands under your shoulders and your place your knees hip-distance apart.
-Inhale and gradually arch your back by looking up, now by looking down exhale slowly and roll your back and tuck your tailbone under.
-You can repeat this a few more times to get relief from breastfeeding nerve pain in the back.
+Get on all fours and place your hands under your shoulders.
+Your knees should be hip-distance apart.
+Inhale and gradually arch your back by looking up, then look down while exhaling slowly and rolling your back.
+Your tailbone should be tucked under.
+You can repeat this a few more times to get relief from nerve pain in the back while breastfeeding.

-Sit in a child pose and stretch your arms in front of you by placing your palms flat on the ground.
-Inhale by taking a deep breath into your upper back and by slowly exhaling rest your chest towards the ground.
+Come on to your hands and knees on the mat.
+Slowly stretch your arms in front of you by placing your palms flat on the ground.
+Inhale by taking a deep breath and slowly exhale while resting your chest towards the ground.
 Move your hands towards left and breathe into your right ribcage and then do the same on the other side.

 3. Restorative Chest Stretch